uh-joan/icd-mcp-server/README.md

 ### Medicare Provider Search

 The `search_medicare_providers` tool provides access to Medicare Physician & Other Practitioners data for 2023.
 This data includes information about services and procedures provided to Original Medicare Part B beneficiaries.
-The tool supports two types of data:
+The tool supports three types of data:
-- `geography_and_service`: Aggregated data by geographic area (National, State, County, or ZIP) showing total providers, services, and payments in each area
+- `geography_and_service`: Aggregates data by geographic area (National, State, County, or ZIP) and service.
+Use this for regional healthcare analysis, understanding service patterns across different regions, and comparing healthcare metrics between areas.
-- `provider_and_service`: Individual provider-level data showing specific providers who performed services, their locations, and their service volumes
+- `provider_and_service`: Shows individual provider-level data for specific services.
+Use this for finding specific providers who perform certain services, analyzing provider service patterns, and comparing provider performance for specific procedures.
+- `provider`: Provides comprehensive provider-level data aggregated across all their services.
+Use this for analyzing provider practice patterns, understanding patient demographics, and evaluating provider performance across their entire practice.

 #### Parameters

 - `dataset_type` (string, default: "geography_and_service"): Type of dataset to search.
 Options:
-  - "geography_and_service": Aggregated data by geographic area
+  - "geography_and_service": Aggregated data by geographic area and service
-  - "provider_and_service": Individual provider-level data
+  - "provider_and_service": Individual provider-level data for specific services
+  - "provider": Provider-level data aggregated across all services
-- `hcpcs_code` (string): Healthcare Common Procedure Coding System (HCPCS) code
+- `hcpcs_code` (string): Healthcare Common Procedure Coding System (HCPCS) code (not applicable for provider dataset)
 - `geo_level` (string): Geographic level of data ("National", "State", "County", "Zip") - only for geography_and_service dataset
 - `geo_code` (string): Geographic code (state code, county code, or ZIP code) - only for geography_and_service dataset
-- `place_of_service` (string): Place of service code ("F" for facility, "O" for office)
+- `place_of_service` (string): Place of service code ("F" for facility, "O" for office) (not applicable for provider dataset)
 - `size` (number): Number of results to return (default: 10, max: 5000)
 - `offset` (number): Starting result number for pagination (default: 0)
 - `keyword` (string): Search term for quick full-text search across all fields
 - `sort` (object): Sort results by field
-  - `field`: Field to sort by (e.g., "Tot_Srvcs", "Avg_Mdcr_Pymt_Amt", "Rndrng_Prvdr_State_Abrvtn")
+  - `field`: Field to sort by (e.g., "Tot_Srvcs", "Avg_Mdcr_Pymt_Amt", "Rndrng_Prvdr_State_Abrvtn", "Tot_Mdcr_Pymt_Amt")
   - `direction`: Sort direction ("asc" or "desc")

 #### Example Queries